 Organisations such as these offer mid-range price points, and are likely more reliable.
 Most businesses of this nature have an online presence, so can be checked for online reviews.

-Corporate entities like Eon and British Gas are the most expensive option, for a number of reasons.
+National boiler companies like Eon and British Gas are the most expensive option for a new boiler, for a number of reasons.
 Not only are you paying for their renowned reliability and accountability, but also their support.
-National companies have dedicated customer service departments that can assist the consumer once the installation has taken place.
+These national companies have dedicated customer service departments that can assist the consumer once the installation has taken place.

 Companies such as these have large bodies of staff on hand to field your calls, providing assistance and if necessary dispatching someone to fix your installation problems.

-It should be noted that the hike in prices at this level is also in part to account for the wider overheads of the company.
+It should be noted that the higher new boiler cost at this level is also in part to account for the wider overheads of the company.
 However for some companies the piece of mind in buying a gas boiler from a national company is worth the extra cost.

 Savings on your gas bills